Frequently Asked Questions

 I always giggle when I make the wee creatures, and I'm sure the giggles stay in them when they go out into the world :)

 The wee creatures are very good travellers, and quite happily travel all over the world.
-I use normal first class post (within the UK) and International Tracked and/or Signed For services for international orders.
-Click here to find out about my current shipping rates.
+I use Royal Mail's Tracked 24 or 48 services within the UK, and International Tracked service for international orders.
+If you want a quote for shipping costs, send me a message.

 All creatures are carefully packaged in bubble wrap, tissue paper and sturdy presentation boxes, with a signed certificate giving the name of the piece, and the date of creation.